-After almost nine months in China, I’m little by little getting the full idea of how excellent Chinese organization skills are, in every aspect of daily life.
+Shanghai Museum gives you the full idea of how excellent Chinese organization skills are, in every aspect of daily life.
 Being construction, art, transport, their attention to the tiniest detail is always visible.

 Today China consists of 56 ethnic groups, being the Han (汉) the largest one.
 Although they all keep their own mores and traditions, they also give their precious contribution to enriching Chinese culture.

-In general, as displayed in the museum, the Ming furniture was of simple and elegant structure, while the Qing pieces are characterized by elaborate carving and inlaid decorations.
+In general, as displayed in the museum, the Ming furniture was of a simple and elegant structure, while the Qing pieces are characterized by elaborate carving and inlaid decorations.

-In the museum I wandered through a fine selection of traditional and simplified characters written with the typical brush used in ancient times.
+In the museum, I wandered through a fine selection of traditional and simplified characters written with the typical brush used in ancient times.
 Beginning with inscriptions on oracle bronzes, getting on to bamboo slips and stone steles, this fascinating exhibition displays some 70 masterpieces of traditional Chinese writing.

-I spent a whole afternoon musing around such east asian masterpieces, but I haven’t seen it all, which makes it for the perfect excuse to go back and visit what I missed out the first time.
+I spent a whole afternoon musing around such east Asian masterpieces, but I haven’t seen it all, which makes it for the perfect excuse to go back and visit what I missed out the first time.

 Opening hours of Shanghai Museum: Daily 9 am-5 pm (last entry at 4 pm); closed on Monday, unless it’s a public holiday.